Paternal age effect

 The paternal age effect is the statistical relationship between the father's age at conception and biological effects on the child.
-Such effects can relate to birthweight, congenital disorders, life expectancy and psychological outcomes.
+Such effects can relate to birthweight, congenital disorders, life expectancy, and psychological outcomes.
 A 2017 review found that while severe health effects are associated with higher paternal age, the total increase in problems caused by paternal age is low.
-While paternal age has increased since 1960–1970, this is not seen as a major public health concern.
+Average paternal age at birth reached a low point between 1960 and 1980 in many countries and has been increasing since then, but has not reached historically unprecedented levels.
+The rise in paternal age is not seen as a major public health concern.

-The genetic quality of sperm, as well as its volume and motility, all may decrease with age, leading the population geneticist James F. Crow to claim that the "greatest mutational health hazard to the human genome is fertile older males".
+The genetic quality of sperm, as well as its volume and motility, may decrease with age, leading the population geneticist James F. Crow to claim that the "greatest mutational health hazard to the human genome is fertile older males".

 The paternal age effect was first proposed implicitly by physician Wilhelm Weinberg in 1912 and explicitly by psychiatrist Lionel Penrose in 1955.
 DNA-based research started more recently, in 1998, in the context of paternity testing.

 Health effects

-Evidence for a paternal age effect has been proposed for a number of conditions, diseases and other effects.
-In many of these, the statistical evidence of association is weak, and the association may be related by confounding factors or behavioural differences.
+Evidence for a paternal age effect has been proposed for several conditions, diseases, and other effects.
+In many of these, the statistical evidence of association is weak, and the association may be related by confounding factors or behavioral differences.
 Conditions proposed to show correlation with paternal age include the following: